saad-khannn/webcam-game/README.md

 # Webcam Game

 A game made using Python and OpenCV which uses the user's webcam and utilizes face detection.
-The user's goal is to use their face detection square to collect as many randomly spawning circles as they can within a 1-minute round.
+The user's goal is to use their face detection square to collect as many randomly spawning circles as they can within 1 minute.

 ## Prerequisites
 * [Python 3](https://www.python.org/downloads/)